Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Experiments and Analysis

 \subsection{Experiment Settings}

-\textbf{Simulation Environment.} We develop our environment module based on the highway-env\cite{highway-env}, an open-sourced and flexible simulation platform for autonomous driving.
-Three scenarios are designed to conduct experiments, as shown in Fig.\ref{fig:scenario_setting}, including a four-way highway scenario, merge scenario, and single-lane unsignalized intersection.
+\textbf{Simulation Environment.} We develop our environment module based on the highway-env \cite{highway-env}, an open-sourced and flexible simulation platform for autonomous driving.
+Four scenarios are designed to conduct experiments, as shown in Fig.\ref{fig:scenario_setting}, including single-lane unsignalized intersection, roundabout scenario, four-way highway scenario, and merge scenario.
 The settings of context traffic flow and HDVs follow the instructions of the environment module of our framework.

-\textbf{Implementation details.} The GPT-4o mini is utilized our base LLM model to conduct high-level logical thinking and judgment.
-Four CAVs are controlled in each simulated environment.
-Furthermore, all scenarios with different settings are repeated 20 times with different random seeds to attain the final results.
+\textbf{Implementation details.} The GPT-4o mini is utilized as our base LLM model to conduct high-level logical thinking and judgment.
+Furthermore, all scenarios are repeated 20 times using different random seeds to randomly generate the initial positions, speeds, and expected destinations of the vehicles.
 The success rate is used as the indicator to evaluate the performance of all methods.
-In one case, if all CAVs finish their driving tasks safely and arrive at their destination, this case is successful.
-Success rate means the ratio of the number of successful cases to the total number of cases.
+A case is considered successful if all CAVs finish their tasks safely and reach their destination.